coollabsio/documentation-coolify/docs/upgrade.md

 Coolify automatically checks for new updates and will upgrade your instance to the latest version as soon as it becomes available.
 This ensures that your instance remains up to date without requiring any manual intervention.

 ### How it works:
-The automatic update feature is enabled by default, and Coolify will automatically pull the latest version from the [official repository](https://github.com/orgs/coollabsio/packages?repo_name=coolify) whenever a new version is released.
+The automatic update feature is enabled by default, and Coolify will automatically pull the latest version from the [official repository ↗](https://github.com/orgs/coollabsio/packages?repo_name=coolify) whenever a new version is released.
 Once the update is detected, the Coolify will begin the upgrade process without you needing to take any action.

 ### Customizing Automatic Updates:
 If you'd like to disable the auto-update feature, you can do so by navigating to the Settings menu in your Coolify dashboard.